Jhyde927/DeadCityNights/README.md

 The release is a very early alpha version.
 Unzip and run game.exe.
 Windows only for now.

 ## Controls
 Arrow keys left and right or A and D to move.
 Press up to interact with environment.
 Press up or click on NPCs to talk to them.
 Right click or F to aim.
 Left click or space while aiming to shoot.
 1 selects handgun.
 2 selects shotgun.
-Guns only work in the cemetery.
+3 selects mac10.

 ## Notes
 I've been programming in python and making games in Godot with gd script for like 3 years.
 I've always wanted to learn C++ so I could eventually make bigger and better things.
 I thought a good way to learn C++ would be to make a game in it.
 I've seen people on the internet using raylib and I thought it would be perfect for my needs.
 I have used pygame a little in the past and knew how a game loop worked.
 I knew how classes worked from programming in python, so all this knowledge transfered over to cpp and raylib.
 The syntax is a little different but I'm still doing the same things I did in Godot I just dont have a GUI to place things in the world, and all the classes and structures I need to make myself, but I find that to be the fun part.
 Since this is my first thing in cpp I wanted to keep it simple and do what I know.
 So this game is like minimalist art.
 I started by taking a pixel art image I had made and slowly made it more and more interactive.
 I added a player character and a camera, then pedestrians, then other areas, and so on.